xuan-liang/ggmatplot/README.md

 <img src="man/figures/README-line-1.png" width="80%" />

-Next is plot of the US personal expenditure over 5 categories and 5 years, and is a simple example of how wide format data can used with `ggmatplot()`.
+Next is plot of the US personal expenditure over 5 categories and 5 years, and is a simple example of how wide format data can be used with `ggmatplot()`.
 Note how the expenditure categories to be used on the x axis is used as vector x, and the expenditure values is used in wide format as matrix y - with its columns corresponding to the grouping structure.

-The plot uses the `plot_type` ‘both’, which is a combination of ‘point’ and ‘line’ plots.
-Its customized using `ggmatplot()` parameters and a `ggplot` theme as well.
+The plot specifies the plot type as `plot_type = "both"`, which is a combination of ‘point’ and ‘line’ plots.
+It customized using `ggmatplot()` parameters and a `ggplot` theme as well.

 ``` r
 USPersonalExpenditure